ProgrammingHero1/Brand-Shop/task_description_10.md

 Our company is focused on building websites based on renowned brands.
 Currently, we are in search of a MERN Stack developer to develop our upcoming brand-new website.

+:triangular_flag_on_post: Update in requirements
+  - Check requirements 5,6,7
+  - You can load brand names in home page from database / you can create fakedata & load from json.

 ### 🧮 Website Theme:

 Here, we have provided you a list of `7 different types of categories to build your brand-based website`.
 You are required to select `a single category` from the following list to build your website.
 Your website cannot have more than `one category type`.
 For instance, if you choose `Technology and Electronics`, your website will have products related to `Technology and Electronics` only; :x: `you cannot add other products`:x: related to Fashion and Apparel, Food and Beverage, etc.